jrandj/aws-security-specialty/README.md

 1. You have a paid service providing custom digital art that is hosted on AWS using S3.
 To promote your service, you wish to provide a limited sample of artwork to unauthenticated guest users for free.
 Which combination of steps will enable guest users to view your free subset of artwork?
     * An IAM role with appropriate S3 access permissions must be assigned, and unauthenticated identities in Amazon Cognito Identity Pools must be enabled.

-1. You've built a tiered application with backend services hosted on AWS and user front end built as an Android native mobile application.
+1. You have built a tiered application with backend services hosted on AWS and user front end built as an Android native mobile application.
 You wish to expand your user pool and have decided to build an iOS native application.
 What is the recommended approach to ensure your user's data is synchronised across various user devices?
     * AWS AppSync enables subscriptions to synchronise data across devices.

 1. Your application backend services are hosted on AWS and provide several REST API methods managed via AWS API Gateway.
-You've decided to start using AWS Cognito for your application's user management.
+You have decided to start using AWS Cognito for your application's user management.
 What combination of steps is required to properly authorise a call to one of the REST API methods using an access token?
     * A COGNITO_USER_POOLS authoriser must be created.
 A single-space separated list of OAuth Scopes on the API method must be configured.

 1. Your company CSO has directed you to enhance the security of a critical application by implementing a CAPTCHA as part of the user sign-in process.
 What is the most efficient method to implement this capability?